 "I never thought this would be vulnerable, it was a real tragedy," Monroe Fire Chief Mark Neu said at the time.

 Callers told 911 operators that Jesus’ right hand was struck by the bolt of lightning that sparked the fire.

 Neu said spectators crowded the interstate as crews put out the fire.
-He estimated more than 30 people stopped their cars to watch the flames, take photos and video.
+Dozens of cars pulled over so people could watch the flames and take photos and video.

-A surprising ally joined in the rebuilding efforts: PETA.
-The animal rights organization agreed to help fund the construction through an “anonymous member who is a devout Christian” if the church promised to promote veganism.
+A surprising ally came forward to join the rebuilding efforts: PETA.
+The animal rights organization offered to help fund the construction through an “anonymous member who is a devout Christian” if the church promised to promote veganism.

 Pastor Lawrence Bishop didn't take PETA up on the offer.

 “They want to build a statue free if it would advertise them, which is a ridiculous idea because that statue is not to promote any agenda,” Bishop said.
 “And I do not agree with PETA’s agenda.”

 Construction of the new Jesus began in June 2012, two years after the fire.